jcreed69/Steam-Deck-MacOS-sequoia-Opencore-EFI-Working/README.md

   - The installer you make is the Online installer.
 Requires USB tethering - Kext Loaded in EFi

    Steps:

-       - Download the MacRecovery.zip from this repo
+   Download the MacRecovery.zip from this repo

-       - Download python (any Version) from the microsoft store or the offical website.
+   Download python (any Version) from the microsoft store or the offical website.

-       - Extract the Zip you downloaded
+   Extract the Zip you downloaded

-       - Whilst in the folder (where you see macrecovery.py) in the search bar of file explorer type "cmd" -Once the terminal opens head to the downloads on this repo and open the MacOS Online Installer cmd Find the version you want and copy the text and paste           as it will download the installer
+   Whilst in the folder (where you see macrecovery.py) in the search bar of file explorer type "cmd"

+   Once the terminal opens head to the downloads on this repo and open the MacOS Online Installer cmd Find the version you want and copy the text and paste           as it will download the installer

-       -Once Finished you will see a com.apple.recovery.boot. copy that folder and paste it to your USB
+   Once Finished you will see a com.apple.recovery.boot. copy that folder and paste it to your USB